Gotta Hear Them All: Towards Sound Source Aware Audio Generation: Experiments and Results

-\paragraph{Datasets.} We train our teacher CMMS manifold modules on the VGG Sound Source (VGG-SS) \cite{VGG-SS} dataset.
-The student modules learn from (1) VGG-SS and (2) curated and translated visual-audio pairs described in \cref{subsec:manifold}.
+\textbf{Datasets.} We train our teacher CMMS manifold modules on the VGG Sound Source (VGG-SS) \cite{VGG-SS} dataset.
+The student modules learn from (1) VGG-SS and (2) curated and translated visual-audio pairs.
 Since VGG-SS does not have an official train-test split, we randomly sample 4.5K pairs from it for training and form a test set with the remaining 500 pairs.
 We train the Sound Source Remixer modules following the provided train-test split on VGGSound \cite{VGGS}, which contains 19K pairs across 310 audio categories.
-As VGG-SS is derived solely from VGGSound's test set, its training samples are also VGGSound's test samples.
-Therefore, we only test on the VGG-SS test split for fairness, which contains 38 multi-source pairs and 455 single-source pairs.
-We also test on two out-of-distribution datasets MUSIC \cite{MUSIC} and ImageHear \cite{Im2Wav} to show SSV2A's generalization capability.
-MUSIC contains 140 multi-source pairs with duet musical instrument performance, and 1034 single-source pairs with solo instrument.
-ImageHear has 101 images from 30 visual classes.
+For image to audio tasks, we test on the VGGSound test set excluding VGG-SS entries, generating 10288 samples.
+This test does not differentiate single-source and multi-source generation scenarios as VGGSound has no source annotations.
+For source-annotated tests that clearly split these scenarios, we focus on VGG-SS which contains 38 multi-source pairs (2\~10 sources each) and 455 single-source pairs.
+We also test on two out-of-distribution sets MUSIC \cite{MUSIC} and ImageHear \cite{Im2Wav} to show SS2A's generalization capability.
+MUSIC contains 140 pairs with duet musical instrument performance, and 1034 pairs with solo instrument.
+ImageHear has 101 single-source images from 30 visual classes.
 We generate 10-second audio samples for all tests.

-\paragraph{Implementation Details.} We adopt the pretrained ViT-L/14 \cite{clip-git} for CLIP and the pretrained weights of audioldm-s-v2-full \cite{aldm-git} for CLAP and AudioLDM.
-An open-source DALL$\cdot$E-2 Prior model \cite{dalle2-git} trained on the Aesthetics \cite{aesthetics} dataset translates the text-audio pairs.
-The visual detector in \cref{subsec:perceive} is a YOLOv8x \cite{yolov8} model trained on the OpenImagesV7 \cite{OpenImagesV7} dataset with a 0.25 confidence threshold.
-We train all SSV2A modules with an AdamW optimizer of 1e-4 learning rate until convergence and fix the classifier-free guidance's dropout rate to be 0.2.
-Please refer to our architecture details in \cref{sec:model_arch}.